 Improving quality of life in multiple sclerosis

 Canbex Therapeutics is dedicated to treating spasticity in multiple sclerosis (MS) and other disorders.
-Spasticity is a debilitating and painful symptom that consists of involuntary spasms of limbs and torso.
-The goal of the Canbex lead programme is to set a new standard in the treatment of spasticity, and improve the lives of people with this serious and incurable disorder.
+Spasticity is a debilitating and painful symptom that consists of involuntary spasms and stiffness of limbs and torso.
+The goal of the Canbex lead programme is to improve the lives of people with this serious and incurable disorder, and set a new standard in the treatment of spasticity.

-The company’s lead compound, VSN16R, is about to enter a Phase IIa study to determine its efficacy in relieving spasticity in people with MS. A Phase I human safety trial in healthy volunteers was completed in 2014 with excellent results.
+The company’s lead compound, VSN16R, is currently in a Phase II study to determine its efficacy in relieving spasticity in people with MS. VSN16R was shown to be safe and well tolerated in a Phase I human safety trial in healthy volunteers that was completed in 2014.